© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site 480m east of Yeaton Peverey Farm is a scheduled monument protected by Historic England under reference 1019302.
 View the official record →

-Moated site 480m east of Yeaton Peverey Farm is a medieval defensive earthwork located in Shropshire.
+Moated site 480m east of Yeaton Peverey Farm is a scheduled ancient monument located in Shropshire, comprising the earthwork remains of a medieval residential enclosure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019302.

 Moated site 480m east of Yeaton Peverey Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019302.